Skip to main content

 Describe what the problem is, succinctly

-Whichever business problem (or problems) you decide to include in your business case, you need to be able to clearly articulate the problem statement—in language that every member of your buying group of decision makers or the committee you submit to for purchase can easily understand, at that.
+Whichever business problem (or problems) you decide to include in your business case, you need to be able to clearly articulate the problem statement—in plain language that every member of your buying group of decision makers or the committee you submit to for purchase can easily understand, at that.

 Less is more in problem statements, so that they resonate immediately.
 Mark Twain said it best: